WHAT CAUSES SMOTHERING IN COMMERCIAL FREE-RANGE LAYING HENS?

 An understanding of the relationships between environmental characteristics and flock characteristics (e.g. such as physical conditions and behavioural characteristics such as fear and exploration during rearing and in adulthood) and smothering events is likely to lead to benefits for both hen welfare and farm productivity.

-Working with collaborators from the University of New England (UNE), this project is funded by Australian Eggs Limited and will conclude in 2021.
+Working with collaborators from the University of New England (UNE), this project is funded by Australian Eggs and will conclude in 2021.

 Investigators: Paul Hemsworth, Andrew Fisher, Mark Stevenson and Peta Taylor (UNE).